Education Counts

 We have developed a visual tool that shows distribution of literacy, numeracy and problem-solving skills across the country by region and territorial authority.
 The tool also includes information on related variables, namely: qualification levels, use of ICT at work and…

-Author(s): David Earle, Tertiary, Ministry of Education.
+Author(s): Dee Earle, Tertiary, Ministry of Education

 Date Published: December 2018 | Last Updated: November 2019